-- which follows directly from Bayes' theorem.
-The Bayes factor - 627 $P(D|H_2)/P(D|H_1)$ is independent of the prior likelihoods $P(H_2)$ and $P(H_1)$, so - can be considered objective, but it does not represent any sort of absolute - knowledge only an increment in knowledge, relative to the prior beliefs. - Moving the climate risk problem out of the domain of pure climate science - requires humility on the part of climate scientists.
-To quote Funtowicz and - Ravetz [63] who used sea-level rise as an example "the traditional - domination of 'hard facts' over 'soft values' [is] inverted... traditional - 634 scientific inputs... become 'soft' in the context of the 'hard' value - commitments that will determine the success of policies for mitigating the - effects of [climate change]".
-Indeed, it has been argued that humility is one of - the four core elements the others being integrity, transparency, and - 638 collaboration that should be intrinsic to the production of regional climate - information [68].
-In this way, the goal is not so much to be authoritative, - which has something of a gatekeeper connotation, but to be trustworthy [69]. - This involves a loss of control, because one's trustworthiness is a judgement - made by others. - This perspective also involves an acknowledgement that climate-relevant - decisions, especially at the local scale, are not usually made on the basis of - climate change alone but involve many other changing factors, most of which - are highly uncertain.
-If climate impacts I are a product of hazard H, - of vulnerability V and exposure E, then, conceptually, the anthropogenic changes - 648 in I can be represented as
+Moving the climate risk problem out of the domain of pure climate science requires humility on the part of climate scientists.
+To quote Funtowicz & Ravetz [63, pp. 750-751]-who used sea-level rise as an example-'the traditional domination of "hard facts" over "soft values" [is] inverted ... traditional scientific inputs... become "soft" in the context of the "hard" value commitments that will determine the success of policies for mitigating the effects of [climate change]'.
+Indeed, it has been argued that humility is one of the four core elements-the others being integrity, transparency and collaboration-that should be intrinsic to the production of regional climate information [68].
+In this way, the goal is not so much to be authoritative, which has something of a gatekeeper connotation, but to be trustworthy [69].
+This involves a loss of control, because one's trustworthiness is a judgement made by others.

+This perspective also involves an acknowledgement that climate-relevant decisions, especially at the local scale, are not usually made on the basis of climate change alone but involve many other changing factors, most of which are highly uncertain.
+If climate impacts I are a product of hazard H, vulnerability V and exposure E, then, conceptually, the anthropogenic changes in I can be represented as

-$$\delta I = \delta(HVE) = HV\delta E + HE\delta V + VE\delta H. \tag{10}$$
+$$\delta I = \delta(HVE) = HV\delta E + HE\delta V + VE\delta H. \tag{6.2}$$

-- 650 It may well be that the largest terms on the right-hand side of (10) are the - first two, where it is the combination of climate and weather variability with - changing vulnerability and exposure that is the main determinant of climate - risk [70].
-In this case the decision framework is not so much that of dealing - with climate change as it is that of bringing climate information into decisions - 655 that need to be made in any case.
-There are calls for this sort of complex- - 656 systems thinking in other areas of science, such as public health [71]: "Instead - of asking whether an intervention works to fix a problem, researchers should - aim to identify if and how it contributes to reshaping a system in favourable - 659 ways." - To return to Kuhn [22], the construction of regional climate-change - information is not most usefully viewed as a search for an objective truth, but - rather as a search for more complete descriptions of the realities that people - have experienced and may experience in the future, and how those depend on - 664 contingent factors that are under human control.
-Kuhn's version of the
+It may well be that the largest terms on the right-hand side of (6.2) are the first two, where it is the combination of climate and weather variability with changing vulnerability and exposure that is the main determinant of climate risk [70].
+In this case, the decision framework is not so much that of dealing with climate change as it is that of bringing climate information into decisions that need to be made in any case.
+There are calls for this sort of complex-systems thinking in other areas of science, such as public health [71, p.
+2602]: 'Instead of asking whether an intervention works to fix a problem, researchers should aim to identify if and how it contributes to reshaping a system in favourable ways'.

-665 666 667 668 669 670 Bayesian perspective described above, and the cutting of the Gordian Knot it enables, is as follows [22, p.
-170]: "If we can learn to substitute evolution-from-what-we-know for evolution-toward-what-we-wish-to-know, a number of vexing problems may vanish in the process."
-In such an enterprise, physical knowledge of the climate system provides the foundation for the construction of regional climate information.
-671 672 Acknowledgements: Useful comments were received from Michaela Hegglin, Wilco Hazeleger, Lisa Lloyd, and the anonymous reviewers.
-673 674 Funding statement: This work was supported by the European Research Council (Advanced Grant 339390).
+To return to Kuhn [22], the construction of regional climate change information is not most usefully viewed as a search for an objective truth, but rather as a search for more complete descriptions of the realities that people have experienced and may experience in the future, and how those depend on contingent factors that are under human control.
+Kuhn's version of the Bayesian perspective described above, and the cutting of the Gordian knot it enables, is as follows [22, p.
+170]: 'If we can learn to substitute evolution-from-what-we-know for evolution-toward-what-we-wish-to-know, a number of vexing problems may vanish in the process'.
+The role of climate scientists is to bring physical knowledge of the climate system into such an enterprise.